 [organisation name] needs to review, update and resubmit its quality improvement plan for 2024-25 in line with the areas for action.
-The Department for the Economy will inform the organisation of the next steps.
+The DfE will inform the organisation of the next steps.

-On completion of ETI's Scrutiny Visit to an organisation, the DfE Quality Improvement Team will then write to chair of the governing body or management board setting out the next steps, particularly in relation to arrangements for re-submission of an updated quality improvement plan, if required.
+On completion of ETI's Scrutiny Visit to an organisation, the DfE QIT will then write to chair of the governing body or management board setting out the next steps, particularly in relation to arrangements for re-submission of an updated quality improvement plan, if required.